Welcome and thanks for visiting...

 When golfers play together, they watch the flight of each other’s shots.

-Sometimes the sun or topography will hide the eventual destination from the player, and a good companion with a look from another angle will easily see it land.
+Sometimes, the sun or topography will hide the eventual destination from the player, and a good companion, looking from another angle, will easily see it land.

 That narrows the search for it and saves time to boot.
 When you do it for your companions, they’ll do it for you.